dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 The analysis confirms that the model has learned logical and robust patterns from the data.
 Key drivers of price predictions include **`time`**, **`flight_type`**, and **`from_location`**, which aligns with the feature importance identified during model evaluation.
 The model's behavior is consistent and its predictions can be trusted.

+### A Note on Interpreting Aggregated Features
+In the SHAP plots throughout this document, you may notice features like `agency` and `route` displaying numerical values greater than 1 (e.g., `agency=2`).
+This is a cosmetic artifact of the visualization process and does not indicate an error in the model itself.

+This occurs because the explanation script aggregates multiple feature effects.
+For example, it groups the main `agency` feature with the engineered interaction feature `agency_flight_type`.
+The value `2` appears when both the base feature and the interaction feature are active for a given prediction.

+Therefore, the importance shown for a feature like `agency` represents the **combined impact of its main effect and its interactions**.
+> However, the model importance for agency_flight_type and route_agency is near None so it does not have a effect on the final conclusion.
+But it will be added to fix list.
+The underlying SHAP calculations are sound, but this grouping should be kept in mind during interpretation.

 ## 2. Global Model Explainability

 ### A. SHAP Summary Plot